Mirai Sentai Timeranger: Allies

-Ranger Captain: Ryuya
+Captain Ryuya

-Ranger Captain: Ryuya (レンジャー隊長リュウヤ, Renjā Taichō Ryūya): TDB commanding officer in 3000, the first Time Red, the original Time Fire, and a descendant of Tatsuya.
-Later in the series, he travels to 2000 to take over the role of Time Red once more, but returns the changer to Tatsuya soon after.
+Captain Ryuya (リュウヤ隊長, Ryūya Taichō): TDB commanding officer in 3000, the first Time Red, the original Time Fire, and a descendant of Tatsuya.
+Later in the series, he travels to 2000 to take over the role of Time Red once more, but returns the Chrono Changer to Tatsuya soon after.
 Uninterested in the past, Ryuya insists that the others Timerangers return to the future, as the Lambda 2000 intends to cause the Earth in the past to cease to exist.
 However, once they return, he attempts to erase their memories of their time in 2000–2001, telling the Timerangers how their actions in the past have changed their futures for the better.
 However, the other Timerangers flee just as Ayase confronts and mortally wounds Ryuya.
 Ryuya reveals that, not only is he the one who lets Don Dolnero escape into the past, but everything leading to the Timerangers being formed and Gien's insanity reaching its peak are also planned to ensure that the "better" of the two futures he saw would come to pass.
-He also reveals that the Timerangers are supposed to die in the first giant battle, and the aid he sends save their lives many times over.
-The original pilot of the V-Rex, Ryuya discovers two futures six years earlier when the G-Zord gets lost in space-time, along with him: one with Gien's battle with the V-Rex destroying a third of the 21st century, and another in which Gien's death by the G-Zord leads to the complete destruction of the 31st century.
+He also reveals that the Timerangers were supposed to die in their first giant battle, and the aid he sends save their lives many times over.
+The original pilot of the V-Rex, Ryuya discovers two futures six years earlier when the G-Zord (Gゾード, Ji Zōdo) gets lost in space-time, along with him: one with Gien's battle with the V-Rex destroying a third of the 21st century, and another in which Gien's death by the G-Zord leads to the complete destruction of the 31st century.
 In both futures, however, Ryuya, as Time Fire, dies.
 To prevent his demise, Ryuya sets up the V-Rex's disappearance to ensure that someone from the past will become Time Fire and die in his place.
 However, his actions merely change the manner in which he dies, and when he dies.
-Before his death, he asks how he could possibly be blamed for doing what he did, saying that he wanted to do what the Timerangers were doing for themselves: to make a better future.
+Before his death, he asks how he could possibly be blamed for doing what he did, saying he wanted to do what the Timerangers were doing for themselves; make a better future.

-Masaru Nagai portrays Ryuya as well as Tatsuya in a dual role.

 Navigator Robo Tac

 Navigator Robo Tac (ナビゲーターロボタック, Nabigētā Robo Takku): A robotic owl who transmits the launch of the Time Jets.
 He has a database on all Londerz criminals.
 Tac was given information on many of the events that were intended to happen in the year 2000, though when data on the Great Extinction is erased from his memory, Tac begins to question his usefulness.
 It is not until Sion convinces him that he is not worthless, that Tac feels confident in himself again.
 He can detect Space-Time Pulses and helps the team in making plans.

-Tac is voiced by Yūsuke Numata (沼田 祐介, Numata Yūsuke).